 The rumors surrounding the mayor’s death had come aplenty—each one more outrageous than the next.
 The dockworkers and young kids had speculated that the Golden Beast was behind it.
 There was no other explanation for such a sudden and grizzly death, they said.
 The Golden Beast itself started off as a small sea tale that had exploded out into a full-on, popular urban legend.
 A tale about a merciless monster that disappeared people in a flash.
 Astante knew, however, that the spread of this legend could be traced to a renowned swindler who often took offers from the Romano Family.

 After laying down the last domino, Astante leaned back to admire his work.

 Of course, those were just rumors.
 Mere speculation.
-And although there was no such thing as a useless rumor and groundless speculation, the truth of the matter lay in a completely opposite direction.
+And although there was no such thing as a useless rumor or groundless speculation, the truth of the matter lay in a completely different direction.